 My natural impulse was to get frustrated and anxious, but instead, I stayed calm and helped her in a compassionate way.”

 In this list, Julia sent a new and powerful message to Ashley: “I care about why this is hard for you.
 With a little help, you can figure out what you need in order to be successful.”
 The tide had turned.

-“Ashley filled out the list by putting 4 checks by “I am tired”.
+“Ashley filled out the list by putting four checks by “I am tired.”
 So I suggested some ice water (which I hoped would energize her!) in a fun cup with the crazy straw and then tickled her back while she drank it.
-She went back to work, turned her attitude around, and did great the rest of the day!
+She returned to work, turned her attitude around, and did great!

 A couple of days later, she started falling apart again while doing homework, but she didn’t want to put the work aside and do something different.
 I took out the list again and reminded her of how great we both did on Wednesday.”

 Can you feel the difference?
 Julia’s approach became encouraging instead of discouraging.
-Ashley was still accountable to do her work but in an environment of support instead of criticism.
+Ashley was still accountable for doing her work but in an environment of support instead of criticism.